 I hope you enjoy this Hand Santizer Spray as much as my family and I do.
 Let me know what you think of it!

 I have struggled for awhile whether or not to write a post about my experience with an auto immune skin disease, Lichen Sclerosus.
 The disease is very personal, and not something people really want to talk about with friends, let alone strangers.
-But given that I have found some ways that helped me deal with the disease outside of the treatment that my doctor prescribed, I felt led to share my story in hopes that it might help someone else who has the same condition.
+But given that I have found some ways that helped me deal with the disease outside of the normal treatment that my doctor prescribed, I felt led to share my story in hopes that it might help someone else who has the same condition.
 So putting embarrassment and selfishness aside, I am putting this vulnerable part of me out there.
-If even just one person finds hope and help for the same disease, then it will be all worth it.
-I discovered after posting about my testimony regarding the disease in an online support group, that several people wanted to know more information on just exactly what I did to help my condition.
-It made me realize that I have an opportunity to reach out to people who have had no hope from an embarrassing and painful disease.
+If even just one person finds hope and help for the same disease, then it will be worth it.
+I discovered after posting about my testimony regarding the condition in an online support group, that many people wanted to know more information on exactly what I did that helped.
+It made me realize that I have an opportunity to reach out to people who have had no hope from this embarrassing and painful disease.

 That being said, I didn’t initially listen to my body.
-I discounted the symptoms I was having until it got to the point that I knew something wasn’t right, and I was in severe pain and discomfort.
+I discounted the symptoms I was having until it got to the point that I knew something wasn’t right, and I was in severe pain and discomfort, with visible signs of the disease.

 It seemed to me that the affected area “down there” was looking better, and it certainly was feeling better.
 But the real test would be what my doctor would have to say.
 During my appointment I informed my doctor that I had stopped the use of the prescribed medications and began an essential oil regimen.
 I just knew she would think I was crazy.
-Much to my surprise she didn’t .
-She personally uses them herself for occasional headaches and respiratory issues for her family.
+(I know the nurse did when I could hear her conversation outside the closed exam room door!)
+Much to my surprise my doctor didn’t .
+She personally uses essential oils herself for occasional headaches and respiratory issues for her family.
 But now for the real test.
 The examination of the affected area.
 My doctor was literally shocked.
 She told me that the area that had turned white was now almost no longer white and had begun to turn back to a normal pink color.
 The skin that had become very thick was beginning to thin back out.
 And most importantly, the skin that had begun to close in and fuse, yes “down there”, well it was beginning to reverse and “unfuse” itself.
 While that is what it had appeared to me, it was a completely different thing altogether to hear my doctor say it!
 She was amazed at the outcome in just one month of usage.

 After such success personally with the formulation, I set out to share it through this blog post and online support groups, only to find that the support groups would not allow anything that was not a proven medical treatment to be discussed.
-I have had many people contact me wanting to know what I used.
+I was removed from several groups just for trying to share my experience, and what had worked for me.
+Many people began to contact me wanting to know what I had used.
 I soon began to realize that there was a great need for the formulation that I had created to help ease the symptoms of this condition.
-So I set out to go through the process of starting a business through which I could produce the formulation.
-And LifeWorks Skin Essentials was born.
-Now you can purchase the formulation that I personally used with such success, our Restore Natural Oil Blend.
-No need to research and try different oils or products that might work for you.
-This blend was specially formulated with pure and natural ingredients and 100% pure therapeutic grade essential oils for the symptoms associated with LS.
-Visit our website for more information on the company and the product.
+So I set out to go through the process of starting a business through which I could produce the formulation, and be able to get in the hands of others that suffered from the same condition.
+And with that LifeWorks Skin Essentials was born.
+Now you can purchase the formulation that I personally developed and used with such success, our Restore Natural Oil Blend.
+This blend was specially formulated with pure and natural ingredients and 100% pure therapeutic grade essential oils that have been proven to help heal, restore, and regenerate the skin and support healthy skin and the symptoms associated with Lichen Sclerosus.
+Visit our website LifeWorks Skin Essentials for more information on the company and the product.
 We hope to hear from you soon!

 These statements have not been evaluated by the FDA and are not intended to diagnose, treat, prevent, or cure disease.
 Please seek advice from a licensed medical practitioner for diagnosis and treatment of medical conditions and inform your medical practitioner of any supplements or natural products that you are using.